 NEW YORK Statute(s) and • N.Y.
-GEN. BUS. § 850 (McKinney 2023) (definitions) regulation(s) • N.Y.
-PENAL LAW § 220.03 (McKinney 2023) (criminal - Summon(3) possession of a controlled substance in the seventh degree) • N.Y.
+GEN. BUS.
+LAW § 850 (McKinney 2025) (definitions) regulation(s) • N.Y.
+PENAL LAW § 220.03 (McKinney 2025) (criminal regulation(s) possession of a controlled substance in the seventh degree) • N.Y.
 PUB.
-HEALTH LAW § 3381 (McKinney 2023) (sale and possession of hypodermic syringes and hypodermic needles) • N.Y.
+HEALTH LAW § 3381 (McKinney 2025) (sale and possession of hypodermic syringes and hypodermic needles) • N.Y.
 COMP.
 CODES R. & REGS. tit.
-10, § 80.135 (2023) (authorization to conduct hypodermic syringe and needle exchange programs) • N.Y.
+10, § 80.135 (2025) (authorization to conduct hypodermic syringe and needle exchange programs) • N.Y.
 COMP.
 CODES R. & REGS. tit.
-10 § 420.3 (2023) (operating standards) Effective date(s) of SSP • January 1, 2001 (§ 3381) provisions • October 7, 2021 (§ 220.03) Does state allow SSPs by Yes. statute/regulation?
-Type of program Hypodermic syringe and needle exchange programs Are syringes considered No. § 850 - "drug-related paraphernalia" does not include drug paraphernalia? hypodermic needles, hypodermic syringes, and other objects used for the purpose of parenterally injecting controlled substances into the human body.
+10 § 420.3 (2025) (operating standards) Effective date(s) of SSP • January 1, 2001 (§ 3381) provisions • October 7, 2021 (§ 220.03) Does state allow SSPs by Yes. statute/regulation?
+Type of program Hypodermic syringe and needle exchange programs Are syringes considered No. § 850 - "drug-related paraphernalia" does not include drug paraphernalia? hypodermic needles, hypodermic syringes, and other objects used for the purpose of parenterally injecting controlled - substances into the human body.
 Program components § 3381 - the commissioner shall, subject to certain requirements, designate persons, or by regulation, classes of persons who may obtain hypodermic syringes and needles without prescription and the manner in which such transactions may take place and the records thereof which shall be maintained; limited to individuals 18 years of age or older.
-Cubicat to monitotions of the commission of the Subject to regulations of the commissioner, a pharmacy, healthcare facility, or healthcare practitioner who is otherwise authorized to prescribe the use of hypodermic needles or syringes, may obtain and possess hypodermic needles or syringes for the purpose of selling or furnishing them or for the purpose of disposing of them.
-Such sale or furnishing to direct consumers by a pharmacy, healthcare facility, or healthcare practitioner shall be accompanied by a safety insert which shall be developed or approved by the commissioner and shall include, but not be limited to: (1) information on the proper use of hypodermic syringes and needles; (2) the risk of bloodborne diseases that may result from the use of hypodermic syringes diseases that may result from the use of hypodermic syringes and needles; (3) methods for preventing the transmission or contraction of bloodborne diseases; (4) proper disposal practices; (5) information on the dangers of injection drug use
+Subject to regulations of the commissioner, a pharmacy, healthcare facility, or healthcare practitioner who is otherwise authorized to prescribe the use of hypodermic needles or syringes, may obtain and possess hypodermic needles or syringes for the purpose of selling or furnishing them or for the purpose of disposing of them.
+Such sale or furnishing to direct consumers by a pharmacy, healthcare facility, or healthcare practitioner shall be accompanied by a safety insert which shall be developed or approved by the commissioner and shall include, but not be limited to: (1) information on the proper use of hypodermic syringes and needles; (2) the risk of bloodborne diseases that may result from the use of hypodermic syringes and needles; (3) methods for preventing the transmission or contraction of bloodborne diseases; (4) proper disposal practices; (5) information on the dangers of injection drug use